-1. Turn off the circuit breaker providing power to the machine before pulling the control drawer out to access the timer assembly.
+1. Turn off the circuit breaker providing power to the machine before gaining access to the timer assembly.

 Caution: One of the terminals on the main power switch remains "hot" even when the machine's main power switch is turned off-so turn the power off at the circuit breaker.